This guidance reflects the provisions of Part 3 of the Tax Collection and Management (Wales) Act 2016 (chapters 2 – 6).

 TCMA/1040 Giving notice of an enquiry

-The WRA must notify the taxpayer if it intends to open an enquiry into a tax return (a ‘notice of enquiry’) within 12 months of the date on which it received the return (an ‘enquiry period’).
-If a return has been amended by the taxpayer, the WRA must notify the taxpayer within 12 months of the day on which the taxpayer amended the return.
+The WRA must notify the taxpayer if it intends to open an enquiry into a tax return (a ‘notice of enquiry’) within 12 months of the date on which a return was due to have been filed, or, if later, the day on which WRA actually it received the return (an ‘enquiry period’).
+If a return has been amended by the taxpayer, the enquiry period will instead be within 12 months of the date of the amendment.

 The WRA may open an enquiry after the enquiry period if the following conditions are met: